sremm/sremm/README.md

 👋 Hi, I’m Sten Remmelg (@sremm)

 👀 My biggest interests lie in the field of sports, health, performance optimization.
+Within sports, anything that deals with acrobatics is of special interest.
+Currently I'm active as a coach and athlete in cheerleading.

 When it comes to programming, I see it as an awesome tool, that helps make data useful.

 My sharpest tools in my toolbox:
  - Using python to automate everything